-After watching Bill Nye’s terrible performance debating William Happer on CNN, as well as his recent endorsement of gender fluidity and other pseudo scientific ideas, I thought I’d review his video, done for National Geographic at the end of 2015, Climate Change 101.
-My comments are after the video:
+After watching Bill Nye’s terrible performance debating William Happer on CNN, as well as his recent endorsement of gender fluidity and other pseudo scientific ideas, I thought I’d review his video, Climate Change 101, done for National Geographic at the end of 2015.
+Here are my comments:

 Earth’s climate has changed throughout history.
 Most of these slight changes are caused by small variations in the earth’s orbit.